jonleighton/focused_controller/README.md

 Focused Controller changes Rails' conventions.
-Rather than controllers being classes that contain one method per action, controllers are now simply namespaces and each action is a class within that namespace.
+Rather than controllers being classes that contain one method per action, controllers are now namespaces and each action is a class within that namespace.

-Controllers which wish to use this convention simply include the `FocusedController::Mixin` module.
-This means that you can start using Focused Controller in an existing project without having to rewrite all your existing controller code.
+Controllers which wish to use this convention include the `FocusedController::Mixin` module.
+This means you can start using Focused Controller in an existing project without having to rewrite all your existing controller code.